Energy and Waste Management

 2. Solar power generation facilities at four maintenance depots of Wuri, Yanchao, Zuoying, and Liujia were installed on the rooftop area of these maintenance depots rented by operators in the electric power industry.
 Electric power generated by such equipment was sold to Taiwan Power Company, so there was no data of green power consumption.
 As there is no renewable energy equipment installed at the headquarters office, there was no data of green power consumption, either.

-3. The scope of energy consumption in each year are constant as whole TSHRC, included all trains, maintenance depots, stations, Taoyuan Operation Management Center, headquarters and corporate vehicles.
+3. The scope of energy consumption in each year are constant as whole TSHRC, included all trains, maintenance depots, statios, Taoyuan Operation Management Center, headquaters and corporate vehicles.

 Notes: